EDUCBA Logo

 Things to Remember

-• SWITCH Function in Excel works only for exact matching.
+• The SWITCH Function in Excel works only for exact matching.

 • SWITCH Function in Excel can handle 126 logical tests and results, but IF is limited to 64 conditions.

-• It is recommended to use the SWITCH Function in exact match scenarios or use nested IF conditions.
+• Using the SWITCH Function in exact match scenarios or using nested IF conditions is recommended.

 Recommended Articles